Complete Golf Store Business Logo

 Downswing & Impact

-Once your backswing motion is over, the next move is where the golf club head starts moving down toward the ball.
+Once your backswing motion is over, the next move is where the club head starts moving down toward the ball.
 This is the other major part of the swing where the slightest changes can dampen your swing style.

 It's important to remember that the speed of the clubhead does not change much after the initial forward momentum has been established.
 So once you've got your stance set up correctly, focus on maintaining a good balance between your feet.
 Then concentrate on keeping both knees slightly bent.
 As long as these two things happen, everything else falls into place.